 Housing Benefit has changed and Council Tax Benefit has been replaced by a local support scheme.
-For further information please go to the Welfare Reform page and/or the Changes to Council Tax Benefit page.
+For further information please go to the Welfare Reform page and/or the changes to Council Tax Support page.

 Help with your housing costs

 If you are on a low income, or in receipt of Income Based Jobseekers Allowance, Income Support or Employment & Support Allowance, you may be entitled to Housing Benefit.
 You do not have to be unemployed or retired to qualify for help - Housing Benefit is available if you rent your home and your financial circumstances allow you to qualify.

 Housing Benefit is available to anyone on a low income who has to pay rent for the property they occupy as their home.
 It is available as either a rent rebate or as a rent allowance.

 - If you pay rent to the Council you may be eligible for a Rent Rebate.

 - If you pay rent to a private landlord or to a Housing Association you may qualify for a rent allowance.

 - If you have purchased a property under a joint ownership scheme you may be able to claim help with the payments you make for the part of the property that you rent.